top of page

 Hey reader, you know that feeling when your thoughts are racing, and it seems like your brain is buzzing with a million things?
 In those moments, you probably wish you had a reset button for your mind.
 Well, I have something that’s almost as good: journaling!

-I’m not talking about the old-school "Dear Diary" thing, I’m talking about a simple, effective way to make sense of the chaos in your head.
+I’m not talking about the old-school "Dear Diary" thing, I’m talking about a simple, effective way to get into a self-discovery journey and make sense of the chaos in your head.
 A way to relieve stress, and, as science shows, even boost your mental health.

 What’s the Big Deal with Journaling?

 When you’re writing down your thoughts, you’re actively engaging both the logical and emotional sides of your brain.
-On one side, you’re processing facts, and what happened, and on the other hand, you’re unpacking feelings about why something affected you the way it did.
+On one side, you’re processing facts and what happened; on the other hand, you’re unpacking feelings about why something affected you the way it did.

 A study published in Psychological Science found that people who journaled about their thoughts and emotions had lower levels of stress, improved moods, and even better physical health.